roots/sage/README.md

 ## Summary:

-Roots is a starting WordPress theme made for developers that’s based on HTML5 Boilerplate, Blueprint CSS and Starkers that will help you rapidly create brochure sites and blogs.
+Roots is a starting WordPress theme made for developers that's based on HTML5 Boilerplate, Blueprint CSS and Starkers that will help you rapidly create brochure sites and blogs.